jwhitlock/drf-cached-instances/README.rst

 Project status
 --------------
-This code is used for the web-platform-compat_ project, which is in development as of Novemeber 2014.
+This code is used for the web-platform-compat_ project, which is in development as of April 2015.
 The code may change in response to the needs of the web-platform-compat project.
-It is expected to stabilize by early 2015.
+It is expected to stabilize by mid 2015.
 And, like all open source projects, more documentation is needed.

 .. _`Django REST Framework`: http://www.django-rest-framework.org
 .. _`web-platform-compat`: https://github.com/mozilla/web-platform-compat
+.. _`Mozilla Public License Version 2.0`: https://www.mozilla.org/MPL/2.0/